pmp-gh/pmp-gh.github.com/notes/high_school/geometry.md

   the point and the point that lies (in the plane) on the axis of rotation.
 If a figure can be rotated by a certain angle so that the image of the figure coincides with the figure, it is said to have rotational symmetry.
 See figure (c).
-* A composition of two transformations $f$ ang $g$ is obtained by first applying the transformation
+* A composition of two transformations $f$ and $g$ is obtained by first applying the transformation
   $g$ and then applying the transformation $f$ on the result.
-* A composition of two relfections over two parallel lines is equivalent to a single translation.
+* A composition of two reflections over two parallel lines is equivalent to a single translation.
   The distance from any point to its second image under the two reflections is twice the distance between the parallel lines.
 See figure (d).
 * A composition of two reflections over a pair intersecting lines is equivalent to a single